zanettanorris/Product-Inventory-Lab/instructions/section-04.md

     }
 }
 ```

-1. Create a final variable to hole the comma seperator since we do not need this value to change
+1. Create a final variable to hold the comma seperator since we do not need this value to change
 2. To make this method reusable we will pass an Writer object representing the file to write to.
 The next parameter is a list of String objects that will represent the data of the object to write to CSV format.
-Now wherever we want to write some values to CSV we can call this method and pass the values to the file and the data as a List
+Now, wherever we want to write some values to CSV we can call this method and pass the values to the file and the data as a List
 3. Now use a StringBuilder to create the CSV string
 4. Finally appent the string to the CSV file